 Ingredients for Ragi Adai Kezhvaragu Roti

-Ragi Flour – 1 Cup ( Mine is whole ragi powdered at near by grinding mill/rice mill in native, the freshly powdered flour stays fresh in zip lock at room temperature for 4 months at least)
+Ragi Flour – 1 Cup ( Mine is whole grain ragi powdered at near by grinding mill/rice mill in native, the freshly powdered flour stays fresh in zip lock at room temperature for 4 months at least)

 Small Green Chili’s – 2-3 Numbers. finely chopped (for kids purpose you can skip it and add mild red chili powder)